KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 - To print a list of available options: `docker run -it --rm kennasecurity/toolkit:latest task=edgescan option=help`
 - To sync all Edgescan data into Kenna: `docker run -it --rm kennasecurity/toolkit:latest task=edgescan edgescan_token='abc' kenna_api_key='abc' kenna_connector_id=123`

+## Types of Export

+The connector will export all open vulnerabilities, and their corresponding assets, from Edgescan.
+By default the vulnerabilities will be both application and network types.
+Either of the types can be disabled.

 ## List of available options

 > **Note:** You can also run `docker run -it --rm toolkit:latest task=edgescan option=help` to see this list in your console